w3c/svgwg/master/struct.md

 <p>If a namespace prefix is specified on the <span class="attr-name">xmlns</span>
 attribute (e.g., <code class='xml'>xmlns:svg="http://www.w3.org/2000/svg"</code>),
-then the corresponding namespace is not the default namespace, so an explicit namespace prefix must be assigned to the elements:</p>
+then the corresponding namespace is not the default namespace, so an explicit namespace prefix must be assigned to the elements:

 <xmp>
 <svg:svg xmlns:svg="http://www.w3.org/2000/svg" viewBox="0 0 100 100">